Word2Box: Capturing Set-Theoretic Semantics of Words using Box Embeddings: Related Work

 Hyperbolic representations \cite{poincare, hyperbolic_cone, hyperbolic_graph} have become popular in recent years.
 Most related to our setting, \citet{poincare_glove} propose a hyperbolic analog to GloVe, with the motivation that the hyperbolic embeddings will discover a latent hierarchical structure between words.\footnote{Reported results are included in \cref{tab:similarity_results} as "Poincaré"} \citet{vilnis2015word} use Gaussian distributions to represent each word, and KL Divergence as a score function. \footnote{Reported results are included in \cref{tab:similarity_results} as "Gaussian"} \citet{gaussian_density} extended such representations by adding certain thresholds for each distribution.
 For a different purpose, \citet{ren2020beta} use Beta Distributions to model logical operations between words.
 Our work can be seen as a region-based analog to these models.

-Of the region-based embeddings, \citet{suzuki2019hyperbolic} uses hyperbolic disks, and \citet{hyperbolic_cone} uses hyperbolic cones, however these are not closed under intersection nor are their intersections easily computable. \citet{order_embedding} and \citet{poe} use an axis-aligned cone to represent a specific relation between words/sentences, for example an entailment relation. \citet{hard_box} extends \citet{poe} by adding an upper-bound, provably increasing the representational capacity of the model. \citet{softbox} and \citet{gumbel_box} are improved training methods to handle the difficulties inherent in gradient-descent based region learning. \citet{query2box} and \citet{BoxE} use a box-based adjustment of their loss functions, which suggest learning per-entity thresholds are beneficial. \cite{chen2021probabilistic} use box embeddings to model uncertain knowledge graphs, and \cite{onoe2021modeling} use boxes for fined grained entity typing.
-Our is the first to train box embeddings in an unsupervised manner using a raw text corpus.
+Of the region-based embeddings, \citet{suzuki2019hyperbolic} uses hyperbolic disks, and \citet{hyperbolic_cone} uses hyperbolic cones, however these are not closed under intersection nor are their intersections easily computable. \citet{order_embedding} and \citet{poe} use an axis-aligned cone to represent a specific relation between words/sentences, for example an entailment relation. \citet{hard_box} extends \citet{poe} by adding an upper-bound, provably increasing the representational capacity of the model. \citet{softbox} and \citet{gumbel_box} are improved training methods to handle the difficulties inherent in gradient-descent based region learning. \citet{query2box} and \citet{BoxE} use a box-based adjustment of their loss functions, which suggest learning per-entity thresholds are beneficial. \citet{chen2021probabilistic} use box embeddings to model uncertain knowledge graphs, \citet{onoe2021modeling} use boxes for fined grained entity typing, and \citet{patel2022modeling} use boxes for multi-label classification.

+Fuzzy sets, a generalization of sets, have been widely studied in the context of clustering \cite{bezdek1978fuzzy}, decision theory \cite{zimmermann1987fuzzy} and linguistics \cite{de2000modelling}.
+However, the use of fuzzy sets in NLP has been fairly limited. \citet{reviewer_request} normalized each dimension of a word vector against all the word vectors in the vocabulary and interpret them as probability features that enabled them to perform fuzzy set theoretic operations with the words. \citet{zhao_fuzzy_2018} and \citet{zhelezniak_dont_2019} build fuzzy set representations of sentences using pre-trained vector embeddings for words and show the usefulness such representations on semantic textual similarity (STS) tasks. \citet{jimenez_softcardinality-core_2013, jimenez_unal-nlp_2014} use the soft-cardinality features for a fuzzy set representation of a sentence to perform the task of entailment and textual relatedness.
+All these works use pre-trained vector embeddings for the words to form fuzzy sets representing sentences, which contrasts with this work where the emphasis is on learning fuzzy set representations for words from corpus.